LED bulbs use 75% less energy than incandescent bulbs — DOE

 Part 2: The Advantages (Why We Want This)

 1. Efficiency (The Holy Grail) Vapor compression is hitting its theoretical limit (Carnot limit).
 Magnetic cooling is theoretically 20% to 30% more efficient than the best standard compressor.
-In a world trying to reduce grid load, a 30% drop in cooling energy is widely transformative.
+In a world trying to reduce grid load, a 30% drop in cooling energy is widely significant.

 2. Silence No compressor rumble.
 The only moving parts are fluid pumps and a slowly rotating magnet wheel.
 It runs near-silent.